 Appendix 1 describes a method that may be used to determine the index of refraction of reference spheres that are not PSL.

-SEMI M1 — Specifications for Polished Single Crystal Silicon Wafers
+SEMI M1 — Specification for Polished Single Crystal Silicon Wafers

 SEMI M12 — Specification for Serial Alphanumeric Marking of the Front Surface of Wafers